 Nick has served as chef for some of the country’s largest and most prominent museums and hotels in the State of Mississippi.
 These museums and hotels include the Mississippi Museum of Art, Marriott, and the historic King Edward Hotel.
 Through these positions, both his leadership skills and drive for continuous innovation flourishes.

-Nick Wallace is currently Founder and Executive Chef of Nick Wallace Culinary, Nick Wallace Catering and Creativity Kitchen.
+Nick Wallace is currently the Founder and Executive Chef of Nick Wallace Culinary, Nick Wallace Catering, and Creativity Kitchen.
 To ensure that only foods that are free of preservatives and come straight from the farm to the table, Wallace works closely with local farmers.
 With the ability to produce healthier fresh foods, Wallace has moved his culinary talent and innovative ways into Jackson Public Schools through his non-profit organization, Creativity Kitchen.
 Through Creativity Kitchen, Nick works closely with the chefs in the Jackson Public Schools to provides better tasting and healthier food for scholars.
 In November 2019, Creativity Kitchen partnered with Whole Foods 5% Community Giving Program and put the money back into the community by donating a certain percentage of it to one of the local elementary schools.

-Wallace’s vision for culinary innovation, understanding of flavor and technique have formed an exquisite growing innovative cuisine.
+Wallace’s vision for culinary innovation, understanding of flavor, and technique have formed an exquisite growing innovative cuisine.

 As we’ve outlined in previous blog posts, shrimp are an excellent source of natural elements that offer a variety of health benefits, such as preventing...

 Seabrook Seafood, Inc. is based in Kemah, Texas, a beautiful waterfront city located about 20 miles south of Houston.
 The name Kemah is an Indian...